AWS re:invent 2019 was my first AWS event, and it was exciting, busy, and lots of fun.

-I found very quickly that I was trying to do too much.
-Back to back sessions, lots of walking, stopping to chat with someone on the way and trying to catch up with what I’d missed became tiring.
-If I were to do it again, I’d aim for two workshops or Builders Sessions a day and keep the rest flexible for anything that popped up.
+I realised very quickly that I was trying to do too much.
+The back-to-back sessions, the walking, stopping to chat with someone on the way and catching up on what I’d missed got tiring.
+My advice is to plan for two workshops per day and keep the rest open for anything that arises.

-While the Expo gets a lot of attention I enjoyed the more relaxed Quad in the Aria.
-There were vendors there too but on a much smaller scale if you wanted to have a conversation without the crowd.
+Although the Expo gets a lot of attention, I enjoyed the more relaxed Quad at the Aria.
+Vendors were present too, but on a much smaller scale if you wanted to have a conversation without the crowd.

-Swag is such a big part of re:Invent there are blog posts dedicated to it.
-At the end of the week, if you are not able to cram it all into your bag at the end of the week it becomes wasteful.
-It was great to see donation bins dotted around campus for anyone who grabbed more than they should have.
+re:Invent is so big on swag that there are blog posts dedicated to it.
+At the end of the week, if you are not able to cram it all into your bag, it is wasteful.
+The donation bins dotted around campus were a great idea for anyone who grabbed more than they should have.

 Stream it later

 Recordings of the keynotes and sessions are now available online for those who could not attend every talk, and for those who watched online.
-Workshops, Builders Sessions and Chalk Talks do not get recorded.
-Which makes it all the more important to prioritise hands-on learning.
+Workshops, Builders Sessions, and Chalk Talks do not get recorded.
+Which makes it more important to place an emphasis on hands-on learning.

 Trying something new

-For those who couldn’t make it to a hands-on session there were QuickLabs in a quiet room in the Venetian.
-This was a great way to fill in time, learn something new in a quiet spot and escape the crowds.
-If I go to another re:invent I’ll be doing more of these.
+Those who couldn’t attend a hands-on session could participate in QuickLabs in a quiet room in the Venetian.
+It was a great way to fill in time, learn something new, and get out of the crowds.
+I will do more of these if I go to another re:invent.

-Even though the Builders Sessions and workshops were not recorded the resources are now available on Github.
+Despite the fact that the Builders Sessions and workshops were not recorded, the resources are now available on Github.
 This is an unofficial list by Jennine Townsend of the Workshop resources as they become available.

-Out of all the advice I received in the lead up to re:Invent comfortable shoes was the most important.
-I usually struggle to get my 10,000 steps in but that was no problem during my week in Vegas.
-On the days I was out during the day and networking during the evening I topped 20,000.
-Comfortable shoes made all the difference.
+The most important advice I received in the lead up to re:Invent comfortable shoes.
+Usually, I have trouble getting in my 10,000 steps, but not during my week in Vegas.
+On the days when I was out during the day and networking in the evening, I reached 20,000.
+A comfortable pair of shoes made all the difference.